 To avoid having to re-create your type from scratch, make all necessary edits before simplifying.
 This includes sizing your text.
 After you simplify your type, you can't resize your text without risking the dreaded jaggies.
 The other downside to remember about simplified type is that although it looks identical to vector type onscreen, it never prints as crisply and cleanly as vector type.
-Even at higher-resolution settings, a slight jagged edge always appears on simplified type.
-So, if you're experimenting with painting or filters on your type, just make a duplicate of your type layer before simplifying it and then hide that layer.

-Simplifying your type layer converts vector type into pixels.
+FIGURE 13-6: Simplifying your type layer converts vector type into pixels.